-As a property manager, one of your primary goals is to maximize the return on investment (ROI) of the properties you manage for your owners—or for your own investment properties.
-Renovations can play an important role by attracting high-quality tenants, reducing vacancy rates, lowering replacement costs, and allowing for higher rental rates.
+As a property manager, one of your primary goals is to maximize the ROI of the properties you manage for your owners—or for your own investment properties.
+Renovations can play an important role by attracting high-quality tenants from the more than 44 million households that rent, reducing vacancy rates, lowering replacement costs, and allowing for higher rental rates.

 Start your free trial today!